lukasHoel/fake-video-detection/README.md

 ## Low-Resolution Fake Video Detection

-Existing  approaches  for  face  forgery  detection  test  avideo frame-by-frame without using (temporal) connectionsbetween  the  frames.
-This  makes  it  particularly  hard  todetect forgery when the videos are of low resolution (e.g.highly  compressed).
-We  propose  a  new  way  to  samplethe videos and incorporate them into networks that makeuse of the temporal context between frames.
-We also pro-pose architectures that make use of the optical flow betweenframes.
-Our approaches improved the detection accuracyacross the bench.
+Existing  approaches  for  face  forgery  detection  test  a video frame-by-frame without using (temporal) connections between  the  frames.
+This  makes  it  particularly  hard  to detect forgery when the videos are of low resolution (e.g. highly  compressed).
+We  propose  a  new  way  to  sample the videos and incorporate them into networks that make use of the temporal context between frames.
+We also propose architectures that make use of the optical flow between frames.
+Our approaches improved the detection accuracy across the bench.

 ## Directory structure of this project: